gitlabhq/gitlabhq/doc/development/ee_features.md

 load the file located in `config/routes/admin.rb`, and also try to load the file located in `ee/config/routes/admin.rb`.

-It should at least load one file, at most two files.
+In EE, it should at least load one file, at most two files.
 If it cannot find any files, an error will be raised.
+In CE, since we don't know if there will be an EE route, it will not raise any errors even if it cannot find anything.

 This means if we want to extend a particular CE route file, just add the same file located in `ee/config/routes`.
-If we want to add an EE only route, we could still use `draw :ee_only` and add `ee/config/routes/ee_only.rb` without adding `config/routes/ee_only.rb`.
+If we want to add an EE only route, we could still put `draw :ee_only` in both CE and EE, and add `ee/config/routes/ee_only.rb` in EE, similar to `render_if_exists`.

 ### Code in `app/controllers/`